sandroguedes/fip02_hawaiiantropic/README.md

 Like what you see?
 Well, grab a drink and join us!

-## Installation
-There is no installation process for this repo.
-Simply pull down and start working!

 ## Author
 ### Sandro Guedes
 * Design
 * Development